xuxeu/xuxeu.github.io/licenses/PRO.md

 This Agreement governs the relationship between you (hereinafter: Licensee) and Florian Klampfer qwtel.com (hereinafter: Licensor).
-This Agreement sets the terms, rights, restrictions and obligations on using Hydejack PRO (hereinafter: The Software) created and owned by Licensor, as detailed herein.
+This Agreement sets the terms, rights, restrictions and obligations on using 编程随想 PRO (hereinafter: The Software) created and owned by Licensor, as detailed herein.

 ### 2. License Grant